Who Needs To Follow ITAR Compliance?

 ITAR Regulations

-Government Contractors Need An ITAR Compliance Plan
+Government Contractors Need an ITAR Compliance Plan

 Government contractors who deal with defense articles and services need to have an ITAR compliance plan in place.
 ITAR, or the International Traffic in Arms Regulations, is a set of regulations that control the export and import of defense-related articles, services, and technical data.
 The United States government requires these regulations to be followed to protect national security interests.